A Fundamental and Long-Term

 The structural opportunities and risks associated with ESG matters are linked to business activities, which include management’s long-term strategic focus, the business model structure, competitive positioning and the productive allocation of capital.
 Therefore, ESG considerations can be structural to each step of our research framework and are integral to our analysis of business models, competitive advantages, operating efficiency, corporate management strategy and integrity, profitable growth, and our intrinsic valuation.
 Our goal is to distinguish between those companies that we believe are long-term structural winners and those we believe are the structural losers.
 Our valuation analysis, which is at the heart of our research and decision-making, is only as good as our ability to understand and identify high-quality companies and evaluate the sustainability of profitable growth.

 Our investment process begins with the art of trying to identify high-quality companies — those with unique, difficult-to-replicate business models and sustainable competitive advantages.
 Many ESG considerations are embedded in our quality assessment of a company, which are incorporated as the first four steps of our seven-step research process.
-Meeting the criteria of the Quality Analysis is binding for the Investment Manager.
-If a company does not meet the Quality criteria, it is eliminated from our investment universe.
+Meeting the criteria of our Quality Analysis is binding.
+If a company does not meet our Quality criteria, it is eliminated from our investment universe.

 Durable Competitive Advantage